sergiocollado/potpourri/Notes_on_Linux/Notes_on_testing_Linux.md

 KUnit is heavily inspired by JUnit, Python’s unittest.mock, and Googletest/Googlemock for C++.
 KUnit provides facilities for defining unit test cases, grouping related test cases into test suites, providing common infrastructure for running tests, and more.

-User-Mode-Linux is a Linux architecture (ARCH=um) which builds the kernel as a normal user-mode binary.
+UML (User-Mode-Linux) is a Linux architecture (ARCH=um) which builds the kernel as a normal user-mode binary.
 It's used, amonst other things, as the default architecture for KUnit tests, and acts as a very fast, lightweight platform for running and testing kernel code.